neutrality.one selects datamena for EMEA & Asia PoP

-The company also recently announced a partnership with PCCW Global, which enables neutrality.one customers in EMEA and Asia to leverage the Console Connect Software-Defined Interconnection platform to connect for more than 360 data centres in 40 countries.
+The company also recently announced a partnership with PCCW Global, which enables neutrality.one customers in EMEA and Asia to leverage the Console Connect Software-Defined Interconnection platform to connect for more than 360 data centers in 40 countries.

 We see a tremendous opportunity to deliver software-defined networking to enterprises in Asia, the Middle East and Africa,” says neutrality.one cofounder and CTO Rick Hillson.